Top business motivational speakers for leadership success. Why?

 Although it is not the purpose of this article, let me first, in short, just shed some light on reservations and challenges companies face with regards to getting top business motivational speakers for organizational success.
 These factors are discussed in much more detail elsewhere on my website.
-I will also write an article later and offer guidelines to help you find a top business motivational speaker who will live up to your expectations.
+There will also be an article to offer guidelines soon to help you find a top business motivational speaker who will live up to your expectations and needs.
 The link to this article will be posted here as well.

 Things to consider before hiring motivational business speakers

 - Be willing to get inspired.
 Much depends on attitude.
 This is very much in alignment with the way you view life.
-You can have a bad day and think life sucks, or you can still choose to look at what is good in life and live accordingly with gratitude.
+You can have a bad day and think life ‘sucks’, or you can still choose to look at what is good in life and live accordingly with gratitude.
 Look at what the expectations and attitude of the audience members are who will attend the event.
 It should be well considered that the task of a top business motivational speaker is to inspire, inform and energize and help change the way you approach challenges in your job.
 Expecting from a business motivational speaker to magically turn you into another human being is never going to happen, ever.
-In short, are you’re willing to allow yourself to get inspired?
-If you are willing to use a positive message to help kickstart your own desire to change and grow?
-Then invest in the time to get a top business motivational speaker and be receptive to a powerful message.
+In short, are you willing to allow yourself to get inspired?
+Are you willing to embrace a positive message to help kickstart your own desire to change and grow?
+If the answer is truly “yes”, then you will need to invest in the time to get a top business motivational speaker and be receptive to a powerful message.

 - Choose your speaker wisely.
-The quality of the speaker and how well he or she can address your specific problem is highly important.
-This can determine your perception of business motivational speakers in general, especially in the initial stages of your experience with motivational speakers.
+The quality of the speaker and how well he or she can address your specific context is very important.
+This can shape your perception of business motivational speakers in general, especially in the initial stages of your experience with motivational speakers.
 Top business motivational speakers can add great value to your company.
 But a mediocre business speaker will not only add to your expense but also contribute to existing negative perceptions of your company’s culture as well as your overall perception of motivational speakers.
 It is unfortunate that the motivational speaker industry has no set standards and qualification criteria upon which motivational speakers can sell themselves.
-It, therefore, becomes the challenging task of the organization to sift through the thousands of available speakers and find one that is truly outstanding.
-I give advice in length on my FAQ page on how to find the best motivational speakers.
+It, therefore, becomes the challenging task of the organization to sift through the thousands of available speakers and find one who is truly outstanding whilst being a great fit.
+There is advice in length on the FAQ page here on how to find the best motivational speakers.
 Do your homework.

-- A unique message is remembered far better.
-How unique and inspiring was the corporate speaker’s message?
+- A unique message is remembered.
+How unique and inspiring was the business speaker’s message?
 Top motivational speakers use stories to entertain and inspire and educate.
 The reason for that is because audience members learn much easier through stories and case studies.
-Lessons are recalled equally easier.
+And then the learnings are recalled equally easier.
 The more unique and entertaining a story is, the easier it stands out and the easier it is recalled.
 Again, refer to my FAQ page on how to find a top business motivational speaker.

 - Take action steps after your event.
-What steps did the organization take after hiring a corporate speaker?
-Did you follow up on actions steps to take after you have seen the business motivational speaker?
-It is normal that motivation does not last.
-At the very least, not the same level of motivation.
+What steps did the organization take after hiring a business speaker?
+For motivation to last, it’s critical to follow up on actions steps to take after you have seen the business motivational speaker.
 It is highly recommended that your company take action while morale is high, and employees are more willing and receptive to implement what they have learned.

 Why do great organizations invest in business motivational speakers?

-Undoubtedly, the reason why great leaders invest so frequently in business motivational speakers is that they understand so well how an unmotivated team is a team that is set up for failure.
+Undoubtedly, the reason why great leaders invest so frequently in business motivational speakers for their people is that they understand so well how an unmotivated team is a team that is set up for failure.
 And it is exactly when organizations are facing challenging times, that motivated people are key to survival and success.
-The biggest challenges every business face includes integrity, competition, customer loyalty, dealing with uncertainty, managing risk, solving problems, attitude, and putting together the right team.
+Every business faces challenges … integrity, competition, customer loyalty, dealing with uncertainty, managing risk, solving problems, attitude, and keeping together the right team.

-Top business motivational speakers have the ability to inspire and reignite a company’s dream which was formulated in its original vision.
+Top business motivational speakers have the ability to inspire and reignite a company’s vision and mission.
 Many businesses still embrace the workforce approach that was adopted during the industrial era.
 Often, this approach is followed because businesses do not know how to succeed otherwise.
 This involves methods such as politics, demoralizing evaluations, rules, intimidation, financial incentives, or threats to get results.
-A company’s vision typically reflects its dreams and aspirations.
-It is so easy to forget or doubt their vision when it faces challenges and is put under pressure by its competition.
+A company’s vision typically reflects its values and aspirations.
+It is so easy to forget or question its vision when it faces challenges and is put under pressure by its competition.

 A person with a positive and motivated mindset finds it much easier to conquer challenges.
-A motivated person would actively search for solutions in an innovative and strategic manner contrary to someone who is overwhelmed by stress, lack of support, and limited resources.
+A motivated person will actively search for solutions in an innovative and strategic manner, unlike someone who is overwhelmed by stress, lack of support, and limited resources.
 It is exactly here where a top business motivational speaker can reignite the hope, the exhilarating feeling of conquering a challenge, and consequently the level of energy and improved productivity in a company.

-Professional business speakers help companies counter or reduce the extreme costs of employee turnover in increased productivity by reigniting the exciting believe that everyone really aspires towards the desire for achievement.
+Professional business speakers help companies counter or reduce the extreme costs of employee turnover and decreased productivity by reigniting the excitement, belief, and desire for achievement.
 Typical employee replacement costs (% of annual salary) are

 - 30-50% for entry-level and non-skilled positions